Guy Buttery

-Guy Buttery (26 November 1983) is a South African musician primarily known as a guitar player.
+Guy Buttery (born 26 November 1983) is a South African musician primarily known as a guitar player.

-Cited as “one of South Africa’s most influential artists over the past decade" by The Sunday Independent, Buttery's distinctive acoustic style is influenced by traditional South African culture, music and instrumentation.
+Cited as "one of South Africa's most influential artists over the past decade" by The Sunday Independent, Buttery's distinctive acoustic style is influenced by traditional South African culture, music and instrumentation.
 In live performances, Guy also uses an EBow and a looper to create "synth-like textures".
 He is influenced by artists such as Michael Hedges, Steve Newman, Madala Kunene, Tony Cox, Tananas, Led Zeppelin, Mark Kozelek and Ralph Towner.
 Guy has received numerous accolades for his recorded work as well as for his live performances.
-He has collaborated, toured, supported and recorded with dozens of artists including Dave Matthews, Jethro Tull, multiple Grammy Award winner and founder of Windham Hill Records, William Ackerman, Vusi Mahlasela, Piers Faccini, Kaki King, Dan Patlansky, Shawn Phillips, Violent Femmes, Martin Simpson, Salif Keita, the KZN Philharmonic Orchestra, Steve Newman, Jon Gomm, Preston Reed and many others.
+He has collaborated, toured, supported and recorded with dozens of artists including Dave Matthews, Jethro Tull, multiple Grammy Award winner and founder of Windham Hill Records, William Ackerman, Vusi Mahlasela, Derek Gripper, Piers Faccini, Kaki King, Dan Patlansky, Shawn Phillips, Violent Femmes, Martin Simpson, Salif Keita, the KZN Philharmonic Orchestra, Steve Newman, Jon Gomm, Preston Reed and many others.

 History

 Guy Buttery was born in a small coastal town outside of Durban, KwaZulu-Natal in South Africa.
 Buttery has found a way to play his unique style of guitar that is deeply South African while also speaking a global musical language.
 He studied Jazz at Kwa-Zulu Natal Technikon with Nibs van der Spuy and later on at the Durban School of Music, where he studied classical guitar with Leandros Stavrou for a brief period.
-At the age of 18, Guy Buttery’s debut album was nominated for ‘Best Newcomer’ and ‘Best Instrumental’ at the South African Music Awards (SAMA’s) making him the youngest nominee in the history of the event.
-Guy has since gone on to collect two SAMA’s in 2010 and again in 2014.
+At the age of 18, Guy Buttery's debut album was nominated for 'Best Newcomer' and 'Best Instrumental' at the South African Music Awards (SAMA's) making him the youngest nominee in the history of the event.
+Guy has since gone on to collect two SAMA's in 2010 and again in 2014.
 He has also received numerous other major accolades including The Standard Bank Ovation Award for his live performances at the National Arts Festival, and has been honoured with more of these prestigious awards than any other musician.

 In 2018, Guy received the highest accolade for a musician in South Africa and was awarded the Standard Bank Young Artist Award.
-In almost 4 decades of honouring artist throughout the country, this was the first time since its inception that the award was presented to a musician outside of the classical realm.
+In almost 4 decades of honouring artists throughout the country, this was the first time since its inception that the award was presented to a musician outside of the classical realm.
 The following year, Guy toured across 5 continents and released a collaborative album, titled "Nāḍī", with Indian born sitar player and vocalist, Kanada Narahari.
 The album was voted a "Top of the World" release by leading World Music publication Songlines.

-Guy has since been invited to perform his works with the 52-piece KZN Philharmonic Orchestra dubbed “Africa’s greatest ensemble” with his solo performance voted “Top Live Show” by The Cape Times and was selected by the public as one of South Africa’s Top Young Personalities by The Mail & Guardian.
+Guy has since been invited to perform his works with the 52-piece KZN Philharmonic Orchestra dubbed "Africa's greatest ensemble" with his solo performance voted "Top Live Show" by The Cape Times and was selected by the public as one of South Africa's Top Young Personalities by The Mail & Guardian.